-Weekly Structure: each two-week session includes ten distinct meetings.
+Weekly Structure: each one-week session includes five distinct meetings.

-M1-2: Fundamentals: basic camera use, photographing using manual settings, camera care, composition, exposure.
+Week 1: Fundamentals: basic camera use, photographing using manual settings, camera care, composition, exposure

-M3-6: Execution: how to tell the story, who/what are we photographing, what is “capturing” a photo about, how are stories conceived and designed.
+Week 2: Themed Lessons: how to tell the story, who/what are we photographing, what is “capturing” a photo about, how are stories conceived and designed

 8:45am – Arrive

 9:10 – 9:30 – ACTIVITY 1

 11:35 – 12:00 – Break for snacks and water